 If you’re more interested in teaching at the middle or high school level, you might also want to specialize in a certain era of history, such as the Renaissance or the Enlightenment periods while getting your bachelor’s in history.
 Pick a historical era that fascinates you and learn as much as you can about it as a way of providing yourself a niche when it comes to looking for a job.

 Getting a bachelor’s degree in history with a minor in education seems the best route, according to current teacher’s advice on the subject.
-At least you’ll have great deal of historical knowledge in various eras.
+At least you’ll have a great deal of historical knowledge in various eras.
 Alternatively, you could major in education and minor in history, but you might not have a firm understanding of core history topics.
 Most teachers recommend getting the bachelor’s degree in the core subject matter, that is, history or biology, and then apply to a teacher training program for post-baccalaureate studies.

 Many students obtain their bachelor’s degree in history and then work towards a master’s degree in education as the best pathway to becoming a history teacher.
 Other students chose an alternative certification program where they take education courses and perform student teaching, without getting a degree.
 Many of these programs have an online component, but all will also provide for student teaching as a necessary part of the program.
 While the master’s degree is not necessary to become licensed as a history teacher in most states, obtaining the master’s shows a deep commitment to the teaching profession.
 Master’s and doctoral degrees in history are usually a requirement to teach at a college level.

 History majors will take a wide variety of history courses such as world civilization to the 15th century, world civilization since the 15th century, European civilization, ancient civilization, American history, political science and constitutional law.
 Some states are beginning to require that history teachers must also teach other social study classes such as geography, anthropology and economics as well as history.
 Check with your state’s requirements.
 Education courses, whether at the undergraduate or graduate level will include subjects such as: